crs1138/learning-resources/README.md

 ## Books

 - [Clean Code, _Robert C. Martin Series_](https://www.goodreads.com/book/show/3735293-clean-code)
-  This book showed me how to write a code that is easier to understand.
+  This book showed me how to write code which is easier to understand.
 Since we started applying the principles outlined in this book on our team, the understanding of code in between developers became a breeze.
 Uses Java syntax for examples.
 - [You Don't Know JS, _Kyle Simpson_](https://github.com/getify/You-Dont-Know-JS)
   I came across this series when I already had pretty solid knowledge of Javascript.
 Or at least so I thought!
 These books go into the inner workings of the JS engine and explain how it actually works.
 The first version was so good that I happilly supported Kyle in his effort to write and publish the second edition.
 - [CSS: The Definitive Guide, _Eric A. Meyer_](https://www.goodreads.com/book/show/26420.CSS)